-Running a SMSF is a major financial decision that requires your ongoing attention.
-If you decide to set up a SMSF, you are also a trustee responsible for making all decisions related to the fund.
+Running an SMSF is a major financial decision that requires your ongoing attention.
+If you decide to set up an SMSF, you are also a trustee responsible for making all decisions related to the fund.

-A professional can advise and assist but you remain personally liable for all decisions made even if you receive help.
+A professional can advise and assist you, but you remain personally liable for all decisions made, even if you receive help.